Green textile

-Types of Green Textiles
+Types of green textiles

 Silk

 Silk is a traditional textile material made up of silk fibroin and sericin.
 The two materials in silk typically require prior separation before the silk can be further processed for clothing.
 Traditional textile methods involve soap, alkali, or both to degum textile silk.
 Ultrasonic degumming is a greener degumming process that is being researched.
 It includes degumming via sonification, which controls the rapid sol-gel transition of silk fibroin to form a hydrogel, regulating the protein structure to obtain protein-based materials.

 Hemp

-Hemp (Cannabis sativa) is a material used to produce fabrics at a lower cost than synthesis polymers.
+Hemp (Cannabis sativa) is a material used to produce fabrics at a lower cost than synthetic polymers.
 Hemp fibers are composed of cellulose, hemicellulose, pectin, lignin, and ester wax.
 The presence of cellulose allows hemp to have good water absorbency, comfort, and stability during textile processing.
 Ongoing research is being done on the incorporation of natural pomegranate extract into hemp fabrics to improve their dyeability and antibacterial properties.

 Lyocell

 Lyocell is a light cellulose fiber that is created by dissolving wood pulp.
 There are three general approaches to creating lyocell: physical blending, chemical reaction, and post-treatment.
-Lyocell is being favoured, rather than its predecessor, viscose fibre, because lyocell's manufacturing process does not involve volatile and odiferous carbon disulfide.
+Lyocell is favoured, rather than its predecessor, viscose fibre, because lyocell's manufacturing process does not involve volatile and odorous carbon disulfide.
 Lyocell is 50% more absorbent than traditional cotton and requires less energy and water to produce, i.e. the chemicals used to produce the fibers are managed in a closed-loop system.

-Synthesis of Green Textiles
+Synthesis of green textiles

 Via Nanoparticles

 Green textiles are treated with green-synthesized nanoparticles.
 Nanoparticles are considered to be easy to synthesize, eco-friendly, and biocompatible in nature.
-Since textiles are host materials for the development of microbial infection, there is a need for antimicrobial clothing.
+Since textiles are host materials for the development of microbial infections, there is a need for antimicrobial clothing.
 Coating textile surfaces using nanoparticles or in-situ synthesis of nanoparticles with fabrics is an emerging tactic in yielding highly-finished green textiles.